rheaplex/self-identifying/floppies/yellow/README.md

-# Self-Identifying
+# Self-Identifying: Yellow (Floppy Edition)

-*PostScipt programs, dimensions variable, Rhea Myers, 2025*
+*PostScipt program on Floppy Disk, dimensions variable, Rhea Myers, 2025*

 ## About

-*Self-Identifying* is a series of image-generating programs written in *PostScript*, formerly the lingua franca of design and printing.
-Each of these programs has been turned into a self-referential and self-reproducing *Quine* that prints its own source code.
+*Self-Identifying: Yellow (Floppy Edition)* is an image-generating program written in *PostScript*, formerly the lingua franca of design and printing.
+It has been turned into a self-referential and self-reproducing *Quine* program that prints its own source code.
 While it is doing so, it creates a cryptographic identity not just for but of itself, and cryptographically signs its image with it.
 This mirrors the cypherpunk conceptions of personhood